 Volunteers provide clerical support in many hospital departments including medical records, cancer, research, biomedical engineering, pay office, fundraising, human resources, maternity and women’s health services.
 Tasks may include database entry, cataloguing, research, maintaining resources, preparation of patient histories, reports, filing or preparing mail-outs.

 The Hawthorn Auxiliary has a regular presence on Wednesdays at the Women’s, selling goods made and donated by dedicated sewers and knitters from around Victoria.
-All money raised from the stall is directed to the equipment needs of the Newborn Intensive and Special Care (NISC) nurseries.
+All money raised from the stall is directed to the equipment needs of the Newborn Intensive Care Unit (NICU) nurseries.